 There’s a profound sense of generosity that’s taught across Islam.
 The word zakah means purification.
-Possessions are purified by setting aside a proportion for those in need and for the society in general and so generosity and sharing with others is a very strong value all across the Arab cluster.
+Possessions are purified by setting aside a proportion for those in need and the society in general, and so generosity and sharing with others is a strong value all across the Arab cluster.
 Muslims follow the Quranic principle of not charging interest on loans.

 The Fourth Pillar

 Fasting is the fourth pillar of this faith.
 Every year during Ramadan, a month-long sacred holiday, all Muslims fast from dawn until sundown, abstaining from food, drink, and sex.
-If you travel to the Middle East during Ramadan, you may have a hard time finding a restaurant open during the day.
+If you travel to the Middle East during Ramadan, you may have difficulty finding a restaurant open during the day.

 The Fifth Pillar